mcarr-and/go-gin-marshalling/docs/Install-Kubernetes-Microk8s.md

 3. Skaffold
 4. Microk8s

-TODO - config for jager and microk8s
+TODO - config for jager and microk8s & make this work.

+WIP not currently running

 ## 1. Add the services